Cremona’s tables of elliptic curves

 INPUT:

-• cremona_label – a string, the Cremona label of a curve.
-This can be the label of a curve (e.g. ‘990j1’) or of an isogeny class (e.g. ‘990j’)
+• cremona_label – string, the Cremona label of a curve; this can be the label of a curve (e.g. ‘990j1’) or of an isogeny class (e.g. ‘990j’)

-• CDB – the Cremona database in which to look up the isogeny classes of the same conductor.
+• CDB – the Cremona database in which to look up the isogeny classes of the same conductor

-• lmfdb_label – a string, the corresponding LMFDB label.
+OUTPUT: lmfdb_label; string, the corresponding LMFDB label

 EXAMPLES: